 Antibiotic is a Greek word – “Anti” meaning ‘against’ and “Bios” meaning ‘life’

 Antibiotics are being used in Dentistry from a very long time.
-And as we have seen in the recent past over use or improper use of these antibiotic, antiviral and antimicrobial drugs there have been instances of appearance of Super Bug which is resistant to most of the drugs which we have.
-Hence a Dentist too has to keep in mind to prescribe Antibiotics only when required and there is no other option.
+And as we have seen in the recent past overuse or improper use of these antibiotics, antiviral and antimicrobial drugs there have been instances of an appearance of Super Bug which is resistant to most of the drugs which we have.
+Hence a Dentist has to keep in mind to prescribe Antibiotics only when required and when there is no other option.

 Some important guidelines which should be kept in mind by Dentists before prescribing Antibiotics for various dental conditions.

 - Make an accurate diagnosis to use Narrow Spectrum and avoid using Broad Spectrum Antibiotics

 - Based on the Diagnosis use appropriate type of antibiotic and the Dose and Duration of the course